damiecode/Rest-Client/README.md

 # Rest-Client
-This shows how HTTP requests work
+This shows how HTTP requests works